guccibirkenstock/learning-journal/README.md

 - Growth mindset
 - Sandbox learning

-definition of growth mindset:
+Definition of growth mindset:
-> growth mindset challenges what you already know, and encourages the idea that hard work and failing up will foster progress and ultimately success
+> Growth mindset is a mindset that challenges what you already know, and encourages the idea that hard work and failing up will foster progress and ultimately success

+3 ways to stay in growth mindset:
+- ask for help if you need it